Otto Finsch: Biography

 Finsch resigned as curator of the museum in 1878 in order that he could resume his travels, sponsored by the Humboldt Foundation.
 Between spring 1879 and 1885 he made several visits to the Polynesian Islands, New Zealand, Australia and New Guinea.
 His proposal was to obtain as many artefacts as possible with the claim that native cultures, fauna and flora were fast vanishing.
-Finsch was shocked by the punitive actions of the English Methodist missionary George Brown (1835-1917) and was concerned by the violent conflicts between the natives and westerners.
+Finsch was shocked by the punitive actions of the English Methodist missionary George Brown (1835–1917) and was concerned by the violent conflicts between the natives and westerners.
 He also found no support for contemporary ideas on race with neat categories and found instead a continuum of variations in the human form.
 After witnessing a cannibal feast at Matupit he commented that the people were still not classifiable as "savages" as they maintained neat agriculture, had their own song, dance and followed commerce.
 He returned to Germany in 1882 and began to promote the creation of German colonies in the Pacific along with the South Sea Plotters, an influential group led by a banker Adolph von Hansemann.
 In 1884 he returned aboard the steamer Samoa to New Guinea as Bismarck's Imperial Commissioner to explore potential harbours under the guise of scientists and negotiated for the north-eastern portion of that island, together with New Britain and New Ireland, to become a German protectorate.
 It was renamed Kaiser-Wilhelmsland and the Bismarck Archipelago.
 The capital of the colony was named Finschhafen in his honour.
 In 1885 he was the first European to discover the Sepik river, and he named it after Kaiserin Augusta, the German Empress.
 Newspapers of the period speculated that he would be appointed as an administrator to the new territories but this never happened.
 He was instead offered a position as station director which involved menial administrative tasks that would come in the way of his plans to explore and study the region.
 He returned to Germany and spent much of the subsequent period without formal employment.
 Finsch had been married to Josephine Wychodil from around 1873 but they divorced around 1880.
-In 1886 he married Elisabeth née Hoffman (1860–1925).
+In 1886 he married Elisabeth Hoffman (1860–1925).
 Elisabeth was a talented artist and she illustrated many of his catalogues.
 Finsch was briefly an advisor to the Neuguinea-Kompagnie.
 In 1898 he abandoned his dreams in ethnology and returned to ornithology, becoming curator of the bird collections at the Rijksmuseum in Leiden.
 He did not enjoy this period, noting that life for him, his wife and daughter Esther, felt like living in exile.
 He also wrote several articles on his past work Wie ich Kaiser-Wilhelmsland erwarb (How I acquired Kaiser Wilhelm’s Land, 1902) and Kaiser-Wilhelmsland.
 Eine friedliche Kolonialerwerbung (Kaiser Wilhelm’s Land: A peaceful colonial acquisition, 1905).
 Seeking return to Germany, he finally joined the ethnographical department of the Municipal Museum in Brunswick in 1904 and worked the remainder of his life there.
 In 1909 he was titled professor by the Duke of Braunschweig and honoured with a 'medal for distinguished services for art and science' in silver.